Theth National Park

 Disclaimer: This blog post may contain affiliate links.
 If you click and purchase through an affiliate link, we may earn a small commission at no extra cost to you!
 This just helps us to continue creating blog posts.
 We will only ever recommend products and services that we have tried and loved ourselves.

 Shkoder is the gateway to the Albanian Alps, so base yourself here.
 BUT don’t just use Shkoder as your base.
 It is a fascinating, characterful city and is worth at least a couple of nights of your time if you have them to spare.
-Find out all about Shkoder in my post here.
+Find out all about Shkoder in our post here.

 Day 1: Pack a small bag for your hike, leave your backpack/suitcase etc. in Shkoder.
 Travel to Valbona, explore Valbona.